CHGLongStone/just-core-stub/docs/Project-Installation.md

 * execution be from the php command line api

-## Further Configuration of just-core

-  The configuration files are in `./CONFIG/AUTOLOAD/`

-see [Configuration](Configuration) for further details

 ### Example (Virtual) Host directives
   * determine the base install you would like